ryhererynow/hello-world/README.md

 # hello-world
 my first repository!
-# my name is Ryan Flynn and this is my first repository!
+# my name is Ryan and this is my first repository on Git.